-Developing a smart documentation tool for early childhood educators
+Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Overview

-NOTO was developed as part of Red Thread Innovations' Purposeful Innovation mentorship and came in second place!
+NOTO was developed for Red Thread Innovations' Purposeful Innovation mentorship and came in 2nd place!

 Team